johannesstroebele91/React-Library/1_prerequisites/how-react-works.md

 The function `console.log("app running");` of the parent gets triggered

-- although only the child component changes
+- although only the state of the child component changed
-- because the state/props are handled in the parent
+- because the state (e.g. props) are handled in the parent
 - (of course the child component gets also triggered for every change)

 ```javascript